What does Aubrey mean?

 How popular is Aubrey?

-Below is a graphed analysis of the popularity of the boy name Aubrey and associated names.
-Avery (#186 2 years ago) is the only other popular related form of Aubrey.
-These relations of Aubrey reached the top of their popularity during the years 1890-1899 (average #381) and are somewhat less common today (#593, ▼34.2%).
+Which version is better?with its variant forms and related boy names.
+Below is a graphed analysis of the statistics of the boy name Aubrey and associated names.
+Aubry and Avery (#187 a year ago) are the popular related forms of Aubrey (#1226 a year ago).
+These relations of Aubrey reached the top of their popularity 1 year ago (median #1164) and have remained as common to this day (#1137, ▼2%).
 Avery is a perennial favorite, while Aubrey is no longer trendy.
-(Top 1000 Baby Names Statistics, 2014)